shingyeung/contrib/README.md

 https://sourceforge.net/projects/win32diskimager/

 On Mac:

 TODO

 * Burning the OS, and powering up your rpi3

 [Add pics on how to do - like here ]

-* Insert into the rpi3 SD slot and plugin power
+* Insert into the rpi3 SD slot, connect the ethernet cable from your router port to the rpi3, and plug in power to the rpi3; watch the lights go on and blink

 * After a few mintues, from your desktop/laptop browser log into to your router admin screen and locate your rpi3's IP address, say 1.2.3.4 for remainder of this how-to